RickCogley/RCC-Hugo2015/content/post/20151010-first-race-ever-was-over-sand.md

   - Culture
 ---

-I have been running for a while, so I thought I would run in a race, my first ever.
-I signed up, then later got a pretty big surprise.
+I have been running for a couple of years now, and steadily improving, so I thought I would run in a race, my first ever.
+I signed up for a fun run, but later got a pretty big surprise.

 <!--more-->